 People with ulcers in the stomach or intestine might also vomit or be nauseous.
 Often, patients mention these symptoms during a routine examination such as a dot physical or pre-op exam, or if they seek treatment for another condition.

 If the nausea is not severe and you only vomited once, you might be able to deal with it right at home.
-Home treatment is also useful even if you eventually have to see your doctor anyway.
-This tells your doctor what you have already tried and whether it worked at all, so he can decide the next course of action.
+Home treatment is also useful even if you eventually have to see your provider anyway.
+This tells your provider what you have already tried and whether it worked at all, so he can decide the next course of action.

 When to See Your Doctor

-Nausea is rarely a reason to see your doctor, unless you have been experiencing it for long periods of time and cannot pinpoint a cause for it.
-Vomiting, on the other hand, might merit a phone call to your doctor, especially if you have vomited several times in a period of 24 hours.
+Nausea is rarely a reason to see your provider, unless you have been experiencing it for long periods of time and cannot pinpoint a cause for it.
+Vomiting, on the other hand, might merit a phone call to your provider, especially if you have vomited several times in a period of 24 hours.
 That’s because vomiting repeatedly can lead to dehydration or indicate food poisoning.

-You should also see your doctor if you notice the color of the vomit is black or dark, as this could be a sign of blood coming from the stomach.
-Vomiting combined with severe belly pain, a stiff neck or the inability of urinate also warrants a call to your doctor.
+You should also see your provider if you notice the color of the vomit is black or dark, as this could be a sign of blood coming from the stomach.
+Vomiting combined with severe belly pain, a stiff neck or the inability of urinate also warrants a call to your provider.

-When you go see your doctor, he will likely spend some time asking you questions, such as when the nausea or vomiting started and how often is happening.
+When you go see your provider, he will likely spend some time asking you questions, such as when the nausea or vomiting started and how often it is happening.

 He will also ask about recent events, such as whether you ate something unusual or started taking a new medication.
 Other symptoms, including headaches, diarrhea or stomach pain, can also be important to help determine the cause of the problem.

-Once the cause of the nausea has been found, your doctor will treat the underlying problem.
-To relieve the nausea and vomiting until the problem has been resolved, your doctor might prescribe antiemetics (anti-nausea medication).
+Once the cause of the nausea has been found, your provider will treat the underlying problem.
+To relieve the nausea and vomiting until the problem has been resolved, your provider might prescribe antiemetics (anti-nausea medication).
 This will allow you to feel more comfortable, but also to retain liquid so you don’t become dehydrated.

 If you wait too long and you are already dehydrated, you might need to stay in the hospital to receive IV fluids.

-When in doubt, come to our urgent care Rockville, MD office to be evaluated and treated by one of our doctors.
+When in doubt, come to our urgent care in Rockville, MD to be evaluated and treated by one of our providers.